 Khan Academy - starts with an introduction to basic chemistry.
 Topics include atoms, bonds, acids and bases.

-Periodic Videos - a lesson about every single element in the periodic table, from TED-Ed.
+Periodic Videos- Videos from TED-Ed about every element in the periodic table.

 Introductory Chemistry by David Ball, Cleveland State University.
 This is an open textbook, freely available through the Open Textbook Library.
 It introduces students to basic concepts in chemistry, but without some of the depth as might be found in a general chemistry textbook, according to reviews.